[0] Project Overview #

 - CSS [3]

-- I can use appropriate CSS selectors, properties, and values to style my site
+- I can use correct CSS selectors, properties, and values to style elements of my site

-- I can write readable, well abstracted and resuable CSS rules, minimizing code duplication
+- I can write readable, well abstracted and reusable CSS rules to minimize code duplication

 - I can write CSS that is responsive by using media queries and flexible layouts